ericoporto/ags-manual-wiki/GeneralSettings.md

     this path in setup program (where they are actually allowed to put absolute paths too).
--   **Custom shared data path** - defines where game will store its shared data files (e.g. hiscore tables).
+-   **Custom shared data path** - defines where game will store its shared data files (e.g. hi-score tables).
 This path will be used to substitute default value of `$APPDATADIR$` token in scripts.
 Note that this option only accepts relative paths, so typically you have to set this if you want to have data files created locally within